nblxa/cons-list/README.md

 Methods `equals(Object o)` and `hashCode()` are also implemented without recursion.

 Finally, the class is `Serializable`.
+The serialization and de-serialization operations are implemented using loops instead of recursion, thereby safeguarding against a `StackOverflowError`.

+---

 Cons List, due to its simplicity and immutability, is an ideal data structure for multi-threaded processing of ordered collections of data.